semantic-flow/weave/documentation/weave/index.md

   - global-copy-strategy: overwrite | no-overwrite | skip | prompt
   - per-inclusion copy-strategy: overwrite | no-overwrite | skip | prompt
 - weave watch: detects changes in active inclusions and copies them to dest
-- weave activate: build and watch,
+- weave start: build and watch,
   - ?but only safely (i.e., repos all up-to-date, no collisions, build with prompt)